Nicholas Confessore

-Nicholas Confessore is a Pulitzer Prize-winning political correspondent on the National Desk of The New York Times.
+Nicholas Francis Alexander Confessore is a Pulitzer Prize-winning political correspondent on the National Desk of The New York Times.

 Early life

 Confessore grew up in New York City and attended Hunter College High School.
-He was a politics major at Princeton University, class of 1998.
+He then studied at Princeton University, where he graduated with a degree in politics in 1998.
 While at Princeton, he wrote for the weekly student newspaper the Nassau Weekly.

 Career

 Confessore was previously an editor at the Washington Monthly and a staff writer for The American Prospect.
 He has also written for The New York Times Magazine, The Atlantic Monthly, Rolling Stone, the Los Angeles Times, The Boston Globe, Salon.com, and other publications.
 At the age of 28, he won the 2003 Livingston Award for national reporting.